Italy Honda uses integrated active and passive RFID technology to track motorcycle component assembly

 Italy Honda uses and reuses approximately 3,000 passive tags and 300 active tags per year.
 The company affixes low-cost passive tags to most containers, but only purchases enough high-priced active tags for everyday production.
 Therefore, active tags are quickly removed and reused after production is complete.

-Tags: rfid tags
+Tags: tags

 Last update: Apr 07, 2024